czbiohub-sf/lfm-data-utilities/lfm_data_utilities/thumbnail_labelling/README.md

 would have overwritten YOGO labels at <path to original labels>
 ```

 that means that the tool could not find the thumbnail with id `d77a321e95` in it's `tasks.json` file.
 This is not good, as that means that we can't the source for that thumbnail, and therefore we can't correct its label. **However, the other thumbnails that were found can be corrected**.
-When this occurs, please ping Axel, [open an issue](https://github.com/czbiohub-sf/lfm-data-utilities/issues/new), or carefully try to debug the issue.
+When this occurs, please ping Axel, [open an issue](https://github.com/czbiohub-sf/lfm-data-utilities/issues/new), or carefully try to debug the issue[^2].

 ## How we correct labels with thumbnails (under the hood)